As an online dating advocate, I’ve said for years that it’s as safe (or safer) than dating “in real life”. Strangers and critics pooh-poohed me.

 And if you don’t know what the 2/2/2 rule is and how it will give you an infinitely better dating experience, do yourself a favor and click here.
 Despite the marketing language, it’s a unisex product that helps men and women attract and flirt with the highest quality singles out there.

-The full article can be accessed here and your thoughts, as always, are appreciated.
+Your thoughts, as always, are appreciated.
 But I’d appreciate if you keep them logical.
 Just because you went out with some total pervy jackasses on OkCupid does not mean for one second that there is a higher population of men like that online than offline.
 It’s the same pool of men – but at least, in online dating, you have a greater chance to screen them before going on a date.